 For over ten years, the Province of Nova Scotia has provided annual funding for school food programs with a priority focus on breakfast.
 As a result, breakfast programs exist in almost all public schools in Nova Scotia and while they look different from school to school, they continue to play a vital role in helping students to thrive.
-In 2024, school food programs in Nova Scotia expanded significantly through a monumental investment by the Province of Nova Scotia in a universally accessible, 'pay what you can' School Lunch Program.
-This investment is a gamechanger for school food in Nova Scotia.
+In 2024, school food programs in Nova Scotia expanded significantly through a monumental investment by the Province of Nova Scotia in a universally accessible School Lunch Program.
+This investment is a gamechanger for school food, and brings the potential for major positive impacts for youth and the whole province.

-Now more than ever, school food programs can be a catalyst for systemic change; Where more students can thrive at school because they're well-nourished; Where food can be a vehicle for learning about health, community, and the environment; And, where school food is helping to drive a more resilient local food system.
+Now more than ever, school food programs can be a catalyst for systemic change where more students can thrive at school because they're well-nourished, where food can be a vehicle for learning about health, community, and the environment, and where school food is helping to drive a more resilient local food system

 With growing uncertainty in our economic climate, rising food costs, and new momentum around school food programs, we can build a system of school food infrastructure that not only advances health and learning outcomes for students, but also builds regional food systems that are valued, and well-supported.
 The time to do this is now - the future of our province depends on it.